rsyslog/rsyslog-doc/source/installation/build_from_repo.rst

 The later may especially be the case if you are asked to try out an experimental version.

-Building from the repsitory is not much different than building from the source tarball, but some files are missing because they are output files and thus do not belong into the repository.
+Building from the repository is not much different than building from the source tarball, but some files are missing because they are output files and thus do not belong into the repository.